 Although they are capable of detecting marijuana use, they’re not very reliable in this respect.
-THC – the psychoactive ingredient in marijuana – only lasts about six hours in the bloodstream for most users.
-People who use it heavily, however, could test positive for up to 24 hours.
+THC, the psychoactive ingredient in marijuana, only lasts about six hours in the bloodstream for most users.
+So, a single-use six hours prior to a blood test would not show in the results.
+People who use THC heavily, however, could test positive for up to 24 hours.

 One big advantage is that saliva tests are very difficult to cheat.

 This makes them particularly handy if law enforcement wants to draw a clear connection between impairment and the presence of certain drugs in your system.

 Hair Follicle Tests

 Hair tests can detect the presence of marijuana and other illicit substances that has been used over the past 90 days or even more5.
 So, it gives a more comprehensive answer about the history of a person’s drug use.

 They rely on trace amounts of the drug being collected in the hair follicle, which can then be easily detected.
 It’s important to note, however, that these tests generate more positive results than any other6.

 This is due to the wide timeframe that other tests simply don’t cover.
 So, those who have taken any drug over a period of three months would show a positive result!

 When it comes to marijuana testing, THC is the culprit that gives you away.
 Drug tests that are administered nowadays are testing for the presence of THC.